michaelnixonau/MAX72xxLedControl/README.md

-# MAX72xxLedControl
+# MaxLedControl
 A fork of Eberhard Fahle's excellent [LedControl](https://github.com/wayoda/LedControl/tree/master) library.

-MAX72xxLedControl is an [Arduino](http://arduino.cc) library for MAX7219 and MAX7221 Led display drivers.
+MaxLedControl is an [Arduino](http://arduino.cc) library for MAX7219 and MAX7221 Led display drivers.
 The code also works with the [Teensy (3.1)](https://www.pjrc.com/teensy/)

 ## Install